Peace River Bible Institute

 The Peace River Bible Institute is a degree-granting college recognized by the province of Alberta.
-PBRI's Bachelor of Religious Education course was recognized after its establishment in the 1980s by the American Association of Bible Colleges.
+PRBI's Bachelor of Religious Education course was recognized after its establishment in the 1980s by the American Association of Bible Colleges.
 The Bible college is located in Sexsmith, Alberta, Canada.

 History

 The Peace River Bible Institute (PRBI) was founded in 1933 in Berwyn by Walter McNaughton, a graduate of the Prairie Bible Institute, who moved PRBI to its present location in Sexsmith two years later.
 PRBI's first director was Hattie Kirk, whose work was celebrated in an exhibition at the Grande Prairie Museum devoted to women's role in the history of the Peace region.
 The college's student numbers have risen rapidly since 1993, with the number of enrolments rising from 60 to 200 over the 10 years leading up to 2007.

 Programs

 Courses offered by PRBI range between one and four years in length, and cover religious education, church music, pastoral studies and mission work.
 The college's four-year Bachelor of Religious Education course in "Church Ministry and Community Service" can include fire fighting certification, with training provided through a partnership with the Sexsmith fire department.
 Some of the students who take these courses become pastors, but others seek employment in other professions.